3dasd/3dasd.github.io/content/docs/tutorials/electronics.md

 ### Rest of the modules

-Unfortunately the rest of the electronics are not available from a single webshop, so you'll need to find the best place you can get them.
+Unfortunately the rest of the electronics are not available from a single online store, so you'll need to find the best place you can get them.
 Depending on your location you can try ordering from Amazon, AliExpress or even better, your favorite local electronics shop.